 Maybe you can relate.

-These days I am forever looking for recipes and tips that will get good yummy food on my table with as little effort and time as possible.
+So now, I'm more looking for recipes and tips that will get good yummy food on my table with as little effort and time as possible.
 (Cause I already am

 stressed out to the max way too busy :-).)